Vote for a strong team to ensure change

 - Rent may increase by $95/week, solely because of rates within the same period

-- Council favours its pet projects over ratepayer affordability.
+- Council favours pet projects over ratepayer affordability.
 Council’s policy choices for rate increases are deliberate.
 The Council used to set rates to be no more than 5% of median income.
 But this year they increased that to 7% of median income.

-- Spending way beyond core responsibilities: By adopting the untested “Doughnut Economics” model as its guiding principle, Council has license to spend on nearly everything, including areas beyond local government’s core role, such as:
+- Spending is way beyond core responsibilities: By adopting the untested “Doughnut Economics” model as its guiding principle, Council has license to spend on nearly everything, including areas beyond local government’s core role, such as:

 - Intergenerational equity reporting (a central government responsibility)